 There is also the sensitive issue of enforcement of financial contracts, and good investor protection that enhances financial development.
 A range of possible innovations may impact on the enforcement of contracts.

-Donor-funded legal reform programs, for instance, can tackle gaps in statutory laws and the functioning of the judiciary (e.g. reducing litigation costs and strengthening the capacities of courts and judicial officers).
+Donor-funded legal reform programs can tackle gaps in statutory laws and the functioning of the judiciary (e.g. reducing litigation costs and strengthening the capacities of courts and judicial officers).
 All of these have some bearing on the speed and effectiveness of contract enforcement.

 African policymakers must, however, not forget that reforms in one country will not always work well in another country.
 Legal and financial sector reforms may require substantial modification in specific situations, and so any proposed reforms should not be seen as a check-list that every African country has to follow precisely.